j-andrews7/awesome-bioinformatics-benchmarks/README.md

 **Description:** A survey of 25 benchmarking studies published between 2011 and 2017 in terms of design, methods, and information types.
 Discusses overfitting, sharing, incentives.

+# Tool/Method Sections
+Additional sections/sub-sections can be added as needed.

 ## DNase, ATAC, and ChIP-seq

 ### Peak Callers